 Sara Ahmed’s practice focuses on advisory and litigation based work.
 In particular, Sara advises retail and food and beverage clients on federal and state regulations to ensure compliance in the fields of labeling and advertising, land use, and production and distribution of consumer goods.
 Sara also practices in the commercial litigation group and has litigated cases involving copyright infringement, real estate litigation, lender liability, contract claims, and tort defense.

-Sara is also a member of the Food and Beverage Practice Team and advises clients on FDA compliant labeling.
-Sara has published in the area of food labeling and is also a contributor to the Bryan Cave’s Food and Beverage Law Blog found at
+Sara has published in the area of food labeling and advertising and is also a contributor to the Bryan Cave’s Food and Beverage Law Blog at http://bryancavedigest.com.

 Sara graduated from University of California-Los Angeles School of Law where she was the editor-in-chief for the Journal of Islamic and Near Eastern Law, president of the South Asian Law Students Association, and vice-president of the Women of Color Collective.

 Before moving to California, Ms. Ahmed was a fellow in Coro New York Leadership Center where she worked on joint venture efforts between the public and private sectors in the fields of national security, international real estate development, and the food and hospitality industry.
 She was also a summer associate in the firm’s Santa Monica office.

 United States Court of Appeals for the Ninth Circuit

 "When is Food 'Unlawful' or Not 'Merchantable'?: Court Ruling Further Confounds Labeling Suit Defendants," Washington Legal Foundation, Legal Backgrounder, April 25, 2014

 “The Prison Citizen,” Different Take Journal, vol. 54, 2008

 - Hampshire College Advisory Board – 2012 to 2014